-Developed by a team of engineers of the University of Tokyo, AquaTop Display is a system of projection that uses the water as a screen interactive, allowing to them users put them hands "within the screen" and experience a feeling different.
+Developed by a team of engineers from the University of Tokyo, AquaTop Display is a projection system that uses water as an interactive display, allowing users to get their hands "inside the screen" and experience a different feeling.

-Presented in the latest edition of the graphics Conference Siggraph 2013 computer, AquaTop Display is a projection system developed by some engineers of the University of Tokyo electronic communications, in particular by the Koike laboratory, which offers an interaction as a traditional interactive display, but in the water.
+Presented in the latest edition of the Siggraph 2013 computer graphics conference, AquaTop Display is a projection system developed by engineers from Tokyo's University of Electronic Communications, specifically the Koike Lab, which it offers an interaction like that of a traditional interactive display, but on the water.

-AquaTop display allows to be projected different contents, from spreadsheets or e-mail at movies or games using surface water, while the water is covered with an opaque powder and uses a depth sensor and a camera based on Microsoft Kinect to detect those movements that the user performs on the water.
+AquaTop display allows you to project different contents, from spreadsheets or email to movies or games using water as a surface, although the water is covered with opaque dust and uses a depth sensor and a camera based on Microsoft Kinect to detect the movements the user makes over the water.

-An of their innovations is that AquaTop Display has with a system operating dedicated for recognize them movements touch of the user, both on the surface of the water as within the same, so is possible meter them hands within the water for drag an image with the function of "drag and release water" or eliminate it sinking it hand on the object reflected in it same.
+One of its innovations is that AquaTop Display has a dedicated operating system to recognize the touch movements of the user, both on the surface of the water and within it, so that it is possible to put your hands in the water to drag an image with the "drag and drop water" function or remove it by sinking the hand on the object reflected in it.

-It system has also with two speakers resistant to the water and a computer that controls the camera with sensor Kinect e infrared, the projector and the pigmentation of the water (that is returns of color white) to control the movement of them hands, and even add a system of lighting Led.
+The system also features two water-resistant speakers and a computer that controls the camera with Kinect sensor and infrared, the projector and water pigmentation (which turns white) to control hand movement, and even add a Led lighting system.